sahanamai/team-portfolio-generator/README.md

 * Run the following command and answer all of the prompts: npm init -y.
 * Run the following commands:
-  npm install inquirer
+  npm install inquirer,
-  npm install jest
+  npm install jest.

 ## Usage
 node index.js